Take a break and relax with Pigment, the ultimate coloring book app.

 To find all the designs that you’ve started or completed, the My Work screen is where those are stored.

 My Work has several other useful features that allow you to Copy, Share, and Delete your designs.
-To access these options, tap and hold the design you wish to use.
+To access these options, tap the Select button.
 A new menu will appear giving you access to those options.

 Learn how to backup designs and how to open them back up into Pigment.

-A great feature Pigment offers is the ability to backup your coloring files.
+Pigment also offers the ability to backup your coloring files manually.

 Pigment creates a .pigment file that is only accessible through Pigment.
 To backup a design, you will have to select it through the My Work screen.
 Using the Backup option, select where you would like your design saved.
-You can use Google Drive, an email, or most other cloud storage options.
-For this example we will select Google Drive.
+You can use Dropbox, an email, or most other cloud storage options.
+For this example we will select Dropbox.

-Once Google Drive is selected you will be given the option to rename the file.
+Once Dropbox is selected you will be given the option to rename the file.
 When you are finished select Save.
 Now your beautiful design is safely backed up.

-To open a design that has been backed up, start by finding the design in your Google Drive.
+To open a design that has been backed up, start by finding the design in Dropbox.

 Once the design is selected, tap the More button and select Export.